ItsHisoka17/ItsHisoka17/README.md

 # Backend-Focused Software Engineer

-I'm a Backend-focused software engineer experienced in designing and building scalable, maintainable, and high-performance applications.
+I'm a Backend-focused software engineer experienced in designing and building high-performance applications.
+My interests lie in Automation and Artificial Intelligence focused technologies.

 ---